 Imagine how you would feel if you got to know that you’ve lived lies all your life.
 If you had this sudden realization that you’re not what you believe yourself to be.
 There is a marked pain and confusion associated with this realization where one goes through a phase of depression or spiritual crisis known as the “dark night of the soul.”

-Spiritual awakening is an impersonal event that begins to erode layer-by-layer false views, ideologies, and beliefs, including the mask of personality that you hide behind.
+Awakening is an impersonal event that begins to erode layer-by-layer false views, ideologies, and beliefs, including the mask of personality that you hide behind.
 You feel naked, exposed, threatened, vulnerable, and confused.
 That’s because you’ve never seen yourself without the mask.

 Not only that, but It also affects your interpersonal relationships, work, and other aspects of life.
 It creates a pain that nobody understands.
 You can’t share this even with the people closest to you because they’re entirely invested in materialism and other everyday affairs.